 - Odor absorbers include activated charcoal foot insert wafers.

 - Methenamine based antiperspirants proved to have positive results in fighting foot odor.

 - The Ancient Romans thought that as a remedy against the bad smell, feet should be washed with urine.
-Methenamine in the form of cream or spray is successfully used for treatment of excessive sweating and related to it odour.
+Methenamine in the form of cream or spray is successfully used for the treatment of excessive sweating and related to its odor.